 Contagious Fire – an intentional firing of a firearm at a target/suspect, when the shooter hears another shot leading the officer to believe that shooting/deadly force is justified and necessary.

 In the second scenario, officers in Baltimore, Maryland confront a mentally ill man wielding a knife.
-The incident occurs during daytime at a busy intersection.
-Multiple officers are on scene and attempt to control the suspect’s movements, however the male continues to move along the sidewalk potentially endangering motorists, pedestrians, or merchants in the immediate area.
+The incident occurs during the daytime at a busy intersection.
+Multiple officers are on scene and attempt to control the suspect’s movements, however, the male continues to move along the sidewalk potentially endangering motorists, pedestrians, or merchants in the immediate area.

-The officers have body cameras and can be heard ordering the male to drop his knives multiple times, but to no avail.
+The officers have body cameras and can be heard ordering the male to drop his knives multiple times but to no avail.
 Initially, there are three occupied cars on the street right next to the armed suspect, and obvious activity nearby.
 The Baltimore officers do a pretty good job of creating an impromptu arc perimeter around the suspect, but the suspect’s continuous movement can lead a reasonable observer that he was far from contained.

 Despite pleading the with the suspect to drop his knives, and “we don’t want to do this”, the male continues to act aggressively.
 At 1:06 in the video the deployment of a Taser can be heard.
-Unfortunately, from the first video officer’s perspective you can just barely hear any announcement of this tactical decision.
+Unfortunately, from the first video officer’s perspective, you can just barely hear any announcement of this tactical decision.

 In fact, the deployment of the Taser is nearly simultaneous with the announcement, and the sudden deadly force shooting that follows right after.
-We have written before about the use of less lethal options, and the need to clearly identify who will be the less lethal officer, their lethal cover officer, and the announcement of the deployment of the less lethal option.
+We have written before about the use of less-lethal options, and the need to clearly identify who will be the less-lethal officer, their lethal cover officer, and the announcement of the deployment of the less-lethal option.

 The lack of a clear announcement causes what appears to be “contagious” fire at 1:07 in the video.
-Thankfully, the first shots miss the suspect, but unfortunately it appears the Taser prongs also miss their target as well.
+Thankfully, the first shots miss the suspect, but unfortunately, it appears the Taser prongs also miss their target as well.
 The suspect responds by retreating closer to the intersection, providing him more options than he had when he was partially down the block on the sidewalk.

 The officers then go back to attempting to negotiate with the suspect to drop his knives and surrender.
 The obviously amped up condition of the suspect has only made the situation worse.
-As the suspect continues to dance and move along the sidewalk additional commands to drop the knives are met with non-compliance, and finally at 1:16 (barely 10 seconds after the first shots), several officers fire at the suspect who is hit and drops to the ground.
+As the suspect continues to dance and move along the sidewalk additional commands to drop the knives are met with non-compliance, and finally at 1:16 (barely 10 seconds after the first shots), several officers fired at the suspect who is hit and drops to the ground.

 When the video changes to the second officer (the Taser officer), you can see the officer preparing to deploy the Taser at 1:52 (not congruent with the first officer’s video time, but in line with the overall YouTube video time).
-Unfortunately, as can be clearly seen and heard, the Taser officer announces, “Taser, taser, taser” but has already deployed the Taser during the very first announcement.
+Unfortunately, as can be clearly seen and heard, the Taser officer announces, “Taser, Taser, Taser” but has already deployed the Taser during the very first announcement.
 This mistake causes confusion among the other officers, and in my opinion, clearly led to “contagious” fire from at least one nearby officer.